 This stuff is more advanced, but you might want one now, later or never, depending on what products you intend to bake.

 This piece of kit will give you even sized croissants with ease.
 You simply roll it across the dough and evenly sized pieces are cut.
-It’s a handy tool, but you can make a cardboard cut out of the shape you desire and cut around it if you don’t want to shell out at the start.
+A croissant cutter is a handy tool.
+You can make a cardboard cut out of the shape you desire and cut around it if you don’t want to shell out at the start.

 For artisan bread, we don’t often talk about using a proofer.
 We tend to like cooler temperatures so proofers aren’t often used.